I’ve praised Django Admin in the past. It’s one of the most useful features of Django.

 Despite all the advantages of Django Admin, it could still use a few improvements.
-One such change is adding a navigation menu in Django Admin, which we’re “fixing” in this tutorial.
+One such tweak is adding a navigation menu in Django Admin.
+This tutorial will show you how to add one.

 When I started working with Django Admin I found it counter-intuitive to go back to homepage every time I needed to move to another module’s page.
 It’s something I wasn’t used to.
 I’m sure you’ve felt the same way (that’s why you’re here, I’m hoping!).